 I have volunteered at Braziers Park before – can I come back?

 Priority is given to new volunteers rather than returners (of whom we have many!) to give people who have not volunteered with us before the chance to do so.
 This does not mean that returning volunteers are not welcome – quite the contrary!
-You should try to book well in advance (6 months or more).
-The minimum period for returners is usually 1 month in each calendar year.
+You should try to book well in advance (3-6 months or more).
+The maximum stay period for returners is usually 1 month in each calendar year.

 How would I travel to Braziers?

-When possible over land/sea travel is better for the environment than flying – Braziers is about 20 minutes by bus from Reading which is 25 mins from London by train or upto 2 hours by bus – there is a good bus service from Reading.
+When possible over land/sea travel is better for the environment than flying – Braziers is about 30 minutes by bus from Reading which is 25 mins from London by train or upto 2 hours by bus – there is a good bus service from Reading.
 Full details on our How To Find Us page.
 If arriving or leaving on foot in the dark you will need a torch to alert traffic on the narrow lane and to hail the bus.